vism2889/python_twitter_sentiment/README.md

 # python_twitter_sentiment

 First 'working' sentiment grabber I've made with python.
+(I know... like you haven't seen one of these already...)

+Hoping to go all out with this in my free time over the next couple of months, currently basing the functionality around "grabbing" data but also aim to come up with interesting ways to "respond" and interact with the data.

+****
 - The program grabs tweets from a specific twitter handle based on user determined keywords.
 - Resulting data from the tweet grab gets run through a basic tokenization